Redocly/redocly-cli/docs/rules/arazzo/sourceDescriptions-type.md

 ## API design principles

-By the Arazzo standard the possible values for `sourceDescription.type` are "openapi" or "arazzo".
+According to the Arazzo spec, the possible values of the Source Description `type` are `openapi` or `arazzo`.

 ## Configuration